-When carbohydrates absorb into our body in smaller quantities or at a slower pace, it is less likely to be converted into fat and instead it is processed by the body efficiently, causing energy utilization.
-But as our body absorbs carbohydrates in larger quantities, the carbohydrates are most likely converted into fat content.
-Absorption of larger quantities also affects our digestive system in processing larger quantities at a time.
-This can in return signal the pancreas to release more insulin.
-If the body accustoms to utilizing more than normal levels of insulin, this could lead to an increase in the risk of developing type II diabetes in the long run.
+When carbohydrates absorb into our body at a slower pace, they are less likely to be converted into fat and instead are processed by the body into energy.
+But as our body absorbs carbohydrates in larger quantities or more quickly, the carbs are converted into fat.
+This can also affect our digestive system and signal the pancreas to release more insulin.
+If the body becomes accustomed to more than normal levels of insulin, this can increase the risk of developing type II diabetes.

-The Glycemic index tends to overlook other factors that can make foods favorable or unfavorable by ranking them according to a single aspect.
-It also disregards proportion and caloric count.
+The glycemic index tends to overlook other factors that can make foods favorable or unfavorable.
+It ranks them according to a single aspect and disregards portion size and calorie count.
 Instead of focusing on one aspect alone, it should extend consideration to all the positive aspects of foods such fiber, iron, and proteins.

-Higher-glycemic foods such as sweet potatoes are still healthy for a person if eaten in healthy proportions.
-While, lower-glycemic foods such as nuts can be unhealthy when a larger proportion is consumed, posing an increase in cholesterol levels.
-A carrot, having a higher Glycemic index than a slice of bacon, does not make bacon a better choice for a heart patient or a diabetic person.
-Since, a carrot contains a high nutritional content it is definitely healthier.
+Higher-glycemic foods such as sweet potatoes are still healthy for a person if eaten in healthy portions.
+Similarly, lower-glycemic foods such as nuts can be unhealthy when too much is consumed.
+A carrot, having a higher glycemic index than a slice of bacon, does not make bacon a better choice for a heart patient or a diabetic person since a carrot contains a high nutritional content it is definitely healthier.

 The GI also fails to take into account the types of carbohydrates present in foods.
 It only accounts for all types of carbohydrates accumulatively.
-Watermelon has a GI value of 80, therefore it lands itself in the higher GI category, despite of its proven weight loss effects.
-A watermelon has relatively few digestible carbohydrates in a typical serving which means the carbohydrates are digested slowly, impacting the speed of absorption.
-The Complex carbohydrate gives a person a long lasting feeling of fullness and therefore serves as an excellent source of energy balance.
+Watermelon has a GI value of 80, therefore it lands itself in the higher GI category, despite its proven weight-loss effects.
+A watermelon has relatively few digestible carbohydrates in a typical serving, which means the carbohydrates are digested slowly, impacting the speed of absorption.
+The complex carbohydrate gives a person a long-lasting feeling of fullness and therefore serves as an excellent source of energy.
 This also aids in reducing one’s caloric intake.

 The Glycemic Load

-To address the limitations present in the GI, researchers have added features to the Glycemic Index, creating a more balanced version called the Glycemic Load.
-The Glycemic Load is a numeric value that shows the change in blood glucose levels based on a typical serving of food.
+To address the limitations present in the GI, researchers have added features to the glycemic index, creating a more balanced version called the glycemic load (GL).
+The glycemic load is a numeric value that shows the change in blood glucose levels based on a typical serving of food.

 Glycemic load basically measures how food affects blood glucose levels.
-A food with a higher GL will raise your blood sugar higher and faster than a food with a lower GL.
+A food with a higher GL will raise your blood sugar faster than a food with a lower GL.

 For example, a watermelon has a GL value of 5 based on a 4.2-ounce serving.
 This categorizes watermelon as a healthy food choice.
 Raw carrots have a GL value of 2 based on 2.8 ounce serving.